rayx1/Question-Bank-Webapp/README.md

 Optionally, enforce HTTPS.

+--

+### Notes on MD5 Usage

+- **Security Notice:**
+  MD5 is used here solely for demonstration purposes.
+In production, consider using more secure alternatives like `password_hash()` and `password_verify()` with the bcrypt algorithm.

+You can now include this `README.md` file in your GitHub repository to provide a comprehensive guide for installation, usage, and an overview of the database schema.

 ## Contributing
 Feel free to fork this repository, make improvements, or add features.
 Pull requests are welcome!

 ## License
 This project is open source and available under the MIT License.